AnnaDodson/step-challenge/README.md

 ASPNETCORE_Environment=Development
 ```

-The sqlite db will be automatically created on startup into the `db` directory and the teams are auto generated.
+The sqlite db will be automatically created on startup into the `db` directory.

-Then run the dotnet app from the command line:
+Run the dotnet app from the command line:

 ```
 $ dotnet run